Essential Tools for Framer Website Performance (2026)

 Most performance monitoring tools flag similar problem areas, such as:

-• "Optimise images" – Large image files slow down the load times.
-Converting images to WebP can reduce file sizes by up to 30%, improving speed.
+• "Optimize images" – Large image files slow down the load times.
+Converting images to WebP can reduce file sizes by up to 30%, improving speed.Our guide to optimizing images in Framer can help you compress files without losing visual quality.

 • "Remove unused JavaScript" – Excessive scripts delay rendering, increasing load time.
+Learn more about code optimization for Framer to eliminate render-blocking scripts and reduce load time.

 • "Reduce initial server response time" – Slow hosting or unoptimised backend processes can cause delays.

-7.2 Prioritising Based on Impact
+7.2 Prioritizing Based on Impact

 With multiple recommendations, it’s important to focus on high-impact fixes first.
 A good approach is: